HTW-Berlin-KI-Werkstatt/modules/featurevectors/featurevectors.md

 print(f"Embedding vector: {embedding_vector[:10]}...")  # Print first 10 elements for brevity
 ```

-The resulting embedding is a high-dimensional vector representing the semantic meaning of the text.
+The resulting embedding is a high-dimensional vector representing related to the semantic meaning of the text.

 ### CV Example: Using CLIP Model to Obtain Text Embeddings